 Well, I can’t afford to spend that much on just a few days of snacks, so once again I’ve made a handy little tool to help budget for the festival.
 All you have to do is mark what items, and how many you want, and the sheet will calculate your total cost.
-If you want to focus on the new food items, those 32 snacks will cost you $199.28.
+If you want to focus on the new food items, those 35 snacks will cost you $227.51.
 The sheet marks items that are new or significantly changed.
-It also notes new cocktails or mixed drinks, but not new beers or wines.
-If you’d like to sample one item from every booth or location offering a special festival offering, that is going to run you $193.48 for those 40 items.
-I wouldn’t recommend that, as that means you’re just buying a lot of really generic beers you can get almost anywhere to come in at that number.

-This year we are providing the cost calculator spreadsheet as both a Google Sheet and a downloadable Excel spreadsheet.
-We have also incorporated a number of improvements based on your feedback from last year.
-In this year’s spreadsheet, we have added several new columns to classify items.
-New columns include the location of the booth in the park, and the item type (food, wine, beer, alcoholic beverage, or non-alcoholic beverage).
-We have also added columns to denote new items, vegetarian items, and gluten-friendly items.
-And there are four columns for users to indicate whether they plan to purchase any given item, so groups can work together and share one spreadsheet.
-And then we’re added column filters so you can easily sort or filter by any of these new columns!
-If you have any questions or comments, let us know below!
+As we did last year we are providing the cost calculator spreadsheet as both a Google Sheet and a downloadable Excel spreadsheet.
+We also retained the improvements from last year such as columns to classify items.
+Columns are also provided to include the location of the booth in the park, the item type (food, wine, beer, alcoholic beverage, or non-alcoholic beverage), new item flag, vegetarian items, and gluten-friendly items.
+All these columns are sortable and filterable.
+If you have any questions or comments, or suggestions for enhancements, let us know below!

 You should be prompted to make a copy of the sheet.
 Click yes, and it will create a copy of the sheet in your own Google Drive.